 Why should you consider transferring your pension?

 There are many reasons for transferring your pension to a new provider.
-For instance, if you have several pensions floating around, it could be a good idea to combine them in one place.
+For instance, if you have several pensions floating around, it could be a good idea to consolidate all your pensions.
 Not only could this make your pensions easier to manage but consolidating them could potentially let you save on fees, if you’re paying more elsewhere.
 Before moving your pot(s), it’s worth checking to see if you’ll need to pay any transfer or exit fees.
 Another reason to transfer could be poor service.
-If you’re disappointed with the service you’re getting from your current provider, it could be worth transferring your personal pension, or Self-Invested Personal Pension (SIPP).
+If you’re disappointed with the service you’re getting from your current pension providers, it could be worth transferring your personal pension, or Self-Invested Personal Pension (SIPP).
 Similarly, if you’re paying too much in fees, transferring your pension could help.
 Whilst it’s always important to consider fees when shopping around, it could also be a good idea to check the rest of the package for each provider you’re looking at.
 For example, things like customer service and investment strategy could make a huge impact on your journey, so try to do your research before making any decision.

 How to transfer your pension